How Elon Musk’s Twitter takeover impacted its share price

 After a temporary trading halt, the share prices surged by more than 12 per cent.
 Twitter accepted the deal, allowing both parties to avoid a costly litigation process, and the share price has hovered above $50 ever since.

-Shareholders readily accepted the offer, which was expected to be finalised on Friday, hours before a court-imposed deadline to take Twitter into private ownership.
+Shareholders readily accepted the offer, which was expected to be finalised as early as Thursday, a day before a court-imposed deadline to take Twitter into private ownership.

+On Wednesday, Musk showed up to Twitter’s San Francisco headquarters carrying a porcelain sink.

+“Entering Twitter HQ – let that sink in!”
+Musk tweeted with a video of him entering the Twitter lobby.

+He also changed his Twitter bio to “Chief Twit”, signaling the takeover deal was imminent.

+When the stockmarket open Thursday morning, Twitter stock rose to one per cent to $53.90, just short of the $54.20 sales price.

-Musk will provide much of the $44bn, funded largely through sales of Tesla stock.
+Musk will provide much of the $44bn, a significant chunk of his estimated $220bn fortune, which has largely been funded largely through sales of Tesla stock.

 He has also leant on a consortium of investors including Larry Ellison, Saudi Arabian Prince Alwaleed bin Talal Al Saud, Qatar Holding, which is part of the Qatar Investment Authority, and Binance, the world’s largest cryptocurrency exchange, have all chipped in.